 The portfolio is likely to be weighted towards technology and healthcare, although the team will consider any sector.
 To aid diversification, the portfolio will be split between seed capital (annual revenue up to £500k), development capital (£500k to £2m revenue) and growth capital (over £2 million revenue).
 The investment team believes this should give investors a more balanced risk/return potential.

-Praetura reviews over 100 opportunities each month, sourced through its partnerships with accountancy firms and accelerator programmes, which can provide external validation.
+Praetura reviews around 1,400 opportunities each year, sourced through its partnerships with accountancy firms and accelerator programmes, which can provide external validation.
 Praetura aims to be one of the first institutional investors at the point of investment, looking to lead rounds of £1 million to £3 million and to take an initial equity stake of 5-30%.
-In addition, Praetura anticipates committing around 30% of funds to follow-on investments.
+In addition, Praetura anticipates committing around 60% of funds to follow-on investments.

 Once a company receives investment, Praetura will offer strategic support through a range of services, including access to its Operational Partners programme, corporate partnerships, and Praetura’s in-house financial reporting platform which is integrated into each business.